nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------
 ## User Interface (UI)
-There are mainly two different screens that you may face when using Foster Family.
+These are the two different screens you will be interacting with in Foster Family.

 ### The Main Window
 ![Ui](images/Ui.png)